 1. You’ll enjoy the advantage of shared expenses.
 Depending on what your HOA covers, you will have little to no direct out of pocket expense for exterior maintenance costs.
 Any exterior costs you do have are usually shared.

 2. Affordability.
 Because a condo typically costs less than a single family house, a condo will save you money.
 Also, because there are shared expenses, the overall cost will be lower than what a person would pay if there were no other owners.

 3. Amenities.
-Many condos have swimming pools, rec rooms, barbeque pits and fitness centers.
-Some even have movie theatres, cooking classes, valet parking, saunas and other perks.
+Many condos have swimming pools, rec rooms, barbecue pits and fitness centers.
+Some even have movie theaters, cooking classes, valet parking, saunas and other perks.

 4. Reduced utilities.
 For example, your condo may cover exterior home owners insurance; water, trash, sewer, and cable.
 Not having to worry about budgeting for those extra expenses, makes condo living advantageous for people who like to keep it simple.
 In addition to making budgeting simple, the HOA will usually be able to get services discounted and the overall cost (on an individual basis) is lower.

 5. Uniformity.
 A well maintained HOA will help your condo retain its value.
 You don’t have to worry about your neighbor’s curb appeal affecting your property value.

 Here are a few cons about owning a condo:

 1. If your condo has a HOA, you may be limited on exterior changes.